MatthiasvZ/piLoops/README.md

 - **singleNum** follows this pattern using a user-given start number.

-- **allNums** brute-force-checks all interger numbers (up to 1 000 000 which takes ~1–2 hours to reach) trying to find the most loop-resistant number.
+- **allNums** brute-force-checks all integer numbers (up to 1 000 000 which takes ~1–2 hours to reach) trying to find the most loop-resistant number.

 # Compiling
 *"make"*